- General considerations for antibiotic therapy

 - Troughs <10 mcg/ml may promote emergence of resistant bacteria.

-- It's probably preferable to dose vancomycin based on individual patient pharmacokinetics.🌊 Institutional approaches to vancomycin dosing vary widely, when in doubt consult with a pharmacist.
+- It's probably preferable to dose vancomycin based on individual patient pharmacokinetics.🌊 Institutional approaches to vancomycin dosing vary widely.

 - Excretion: 90% excreted unchanged in urine.